temporalio/edu-102-typescript-code/exercises/durable-execution/README.md

 1. In one terminal, start the translation microservice by running `npm run service`.
 2. In another terminal, start the Worker by running `npm start`
 3. In another terminal, start a second Worker by running `npm start`
-4. In another terminal, execute the Workflow by running `go run start/main.go Tatiana sk` (replace `Tatiana` with your first name)
+4. In another terminal, execute the Workflow by running `npm run workflow Tatiana sk` (replace `Tatiana` with your first name)
 5. Observe the output in the terminal windows used by each worker.
 6. As soon as you see a log message in one of the Worker terminals indicating that it has started the Timer, press Ctrl-C in that window to kill that Worker process.
 7. Switch to the terminal window for the other Worker process.
 Within a few seconds, you should observe new output, indicating that it has resumed execution of the Workflow.